cmyeyi/webrtc_for_android/README.md

-# webrtc_android
+# webrtc for android
-webrtc for android
+The simplest tutorial for android WebRTC